Ilpassekss/UnityArtilleryGame/README.md

 ## Gameplay

-You control a stationary artillery unit and must defend yourself from waves of incoming tanks.
+You control a artillery unit and must defend yourself from waves of incoming tanks.
 Tanks approach from multiple directions and must be destroyed before they reach the firing radius.

 - Tanks are destroyed in 1–2 shots.
 - You have a **3-second reload time** between shots.